ZhangGongjie/SAM-DETR/README.md

-    --multiscale \              # to enable multi-scale, remove this line to disable multiscale --epochs 50 \               # total number of epochs to train --lr_drop 40 \              # when to drop learning rate --output_dir output/xxxx    # where to store outputs, remove this line for no storing outputs
+    --multiscale \              # to enable multi-scale, remove this line to disable multiscale --epochs 50 \               # total number of epochs to train --lr_drop 40 \              # when to drop learning rate --output_dir output/xxxx    # where to store outputs, remove this line for not storing outputs
 ```
 More arguments and their explanations are available at ```main.py```.